 Want to know more about the Midtown Business Association?
 Then join us at a monthly luncheon to meet fellow members and listen to an engaging topic.
 Our members represent many businesses within the Midtown area, and our speakers present topics of wide interest.

 Midtown Business Association luncheons are held the fourth Wednesday of the month from noon to 1 p.m.
-There are no general meetings/luncheons held in August or December.
+There are no general meetings/luncheons held in December.

 A NOTE TO OUR MEMBERS: For the time being, luncheon meetings will be presented online at no charge.
 Mark your calendars and join us for these 2021 luncheons:

-July 28 – Join us online to hear from Heather Kirk, executive director of the Santa Monica House, which has served women with addictions since 1972.
+July 28 – Hear from Heather Kirk, executive director of the Santa Monica House, which has served women with addictions since 1972.
 Kirk will discuss how the Santa Monica House offers structured programming and multiple approaches to help women develop healthier behavior patterns while addressing their physical and psychological traumas.

 June 23 – Pamela Quinn of Lead Your Legacy encourages individuals to embrace their role as a leader and pursue the legacy they are intended to lead.
 An established entrepreneur, Quinn brings over 20 years of asset development and business experience to the services offered through Lead Your Legacy.
 Before acquiring a health care operation, Quinn excelled at bringing challenged programs past barriers and implementing transformational training experiences.
 These experiences secured individual team members’ commitment to ongoing change and growth.
 Under her leadership, organizations secured an average 300+% growth in key performance indicators during the first year.